bueler/stokes-implicit/README.md

 ## old version

 I started a different strategy, with fake ice and a Laplace equation domain stretching, in 2020.
-There are some ideas there about surface perturbations, and about multilevel solver performance, which I should not lose.
+That extended to 2021 only, and now it is abandoned.
+The old material includes some ideas about surface perturbations and multilevel solver performance which I should not lose.
 See [`old/`](old/).